Stallone's Script-or-Nothing Gamble Rocky

 "I relished stories of heroism, great love, dignity, and courage, dramas of people rising above their stations, taking life by the throat and not letting go until they succeeded." — Sylvester Stallone, Total Rocky (2024)

 The screenplay attracted immediate interest.
-Offers escalated — $75,000, $125,000, $300,000, eventually reportedly as high as $360,000.
-For a man who could not afford to feed his dog, the money was transformative.
-Every offer came with the same condition: someone else would star.
+Offers escalated — $75,000, $125,000, $300,000 — with secondary accounts reporting a peak as high as $360,000.
+Total Rocky's "Making of" caps the figure at $300,000; LADBible, Koimoi, and several motivational reposts give $360,000.2 For a man who, by his own retellings, had recently been forced to sell his bull mastiff Butkus outside a 7-Eleven for lack of food money,3 the offers were transformative.
+Every one came with the same condition: someone else would star.

 "I would sooner burn the thing than have anyone else play Rocky Balboa.
 Not for a million dollars." — Sylvester Stallone, Total Rocky (2024)